jdhanju/microsoft-test/README.md

-#MicroSoft Screening Problem
+# MicroSoft Screening Problem

-##How to run?
+## How to run?
--Go inside of the microsoft-test folder
+- Go inside of the microsoft-test folder
--Run the command `npm start`
+- Run the command `npm start`